kurokikaze/moonlands/cards.md

 - Hubdra's Spear (magi w/o creatures)
 - Pack Korrit (creature in play by name)
 - Rod of Coals (creature in play with N energy)
-- Thunder Hyren (creature in play by name)
 - Thunder Vashp (creature in play with N or less energy)
-- Xyx Elder (creatures in play not by name)

 # Discarding from hand